LiskArchive/lips/proposals/lip-nazar-architecture.md

 ## Components

 Components are shared objects within the Controller layer which any module can utilize.
+Component can use channels if required for implementation behavior.
 The following components are proposed currently.

 ### Database